João Braz de Aviz: Roman curia

 On 4 January 2011, Aviz, not a member of a religious order, was appointed prefect of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life.
 He is the fourth Brazilian to head a Vatican department.

 In February 2011, Aviz said he almost abandoned the seminary and the Catholic Church because of the ideological excesses that emerged in the early years of liberation theology.
 He said in an interview that "Personally, I lived with a lot of anguish during the years of the birth of liberation theology".
 He said he appreciated that liberation theology promoted the preferential option for the poor, which represents "the church's sincere and responsible concern for the vast phenomenon of social exclusion."
 He said consecrated men and women need to explore more deeply the mystery of God to strengthen their relationships with others.

 In July 2011, he referred to a breakdown in trust between the Vatican and many religious orders because of "some positions taken previously", referring to his predecessor, Cardinal Franc Rode, who decried a "crisis" in religious life following the Second Vatican Council (1962–65) which he believed to have fostered excessively liberalizing currents in some communities of religious.
 Braz said that he recognizes there are problems, but his main aim is to "rebuild trust" by approaching issues in a new way, "without preemptive condemnations" and "by listening to people's concerns."

 In his memoirs, published in 2022, Cardinal Rode recounts his astonishment at hearing of the appointment of Braz as his successor.
 The first to inform him of Braz was Pietro Sambi, Apostolic Nuncio to the United States.
 He described Braz as "un fanatico focolarino" ("a fanatic focolarino", a member of the Focolare Movement).
-According to Rode, the fact that a female secretary of Tarcisio Bertone, Cardinal Secretary of State, was also a fervent member of the Focolare Movement contributed to the appointment of Braz.
+According to Rode, the fact that a female secretary of Tarcisio Bertone, Cardinal Secretary of State, was also a fervent member of the Focolare Movement contributed to the appointment of Aviz.

 Pope Benedict made him a cardinal on 18 February 2012, with the rank of Cardinal-Deacon assigned to Sant'Elena fuori Porta Prenestina.
 On 21 April 2012 he was appointed a member of the Congregation for the Clergy and the Congregation for Catholic Education.
-In the spring of 2013, at the time of the conclave that elected Pope Francis, he was mentioned as a possible candidate for election to the papacy.
+In the spring of 2013, he participated as a cardinal elector in the conclave that elected Pope Francis and was mentioned as a possible candidate for election to the papacy.

 On 16 December 2013, Pope Francis named him a member of the Congregation for Bishops.

 On 4 March 2022, he was elevated to the rank of cardinal priest.

+Pope Francis appointed Sister Simona Brambilla to succeed him as prefect on 6 January 2025.

+Aviz participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.